 The Wine: 'Lorenzo Primo' Lambrusco NV

-'Lorenzo Primo' is a sparkling wine made from 100% Lambrusco Grasparossa di Castelvetro grown organically.
+'Lorenzo Primo' is a sparkling natural wine made from 100% Lambrusco Grasparossa di Castelvetro grown organically.
 This wine is made following the traditional method, like a Champagne, without the addition of any sulfites.

 The Producer: Folicello